mockative/Kontinuity/README.md

 ### Swift

-The generated Kontinuity Wrapper can be used in Swift through `KontinuityCore` and one or more of `KontinuityCombine`, `KontinuityAsync` or `KontinuityRxSwift`.
+The generated Kontinuity Wrapper can be used in Swift through `KontinuityCore` and `KontinuityCombine`.

 ```swift
 import KontinuityCore